bobbytatum27/cse110-fa21-group5/admin/meetings/101421-kickoff.md

 - Being responsive & reliable on Slack for communication.
   - **Ensure that everyone has Slack notifications on - computer & phone.**
     - At least, for direct messages & mentions.
-  - Include contact rule for time period to respond to messages during the day (ex: 3-4 hours from time sent).
+  - Include contract rule for time period to respond to messages during the day (ex: 3-4 hours from time sent).
 - MINIMUM of 1 team meeting per week.
 - **Implemented next week: Daily standups are expected and checked by the TA.**
   - Standups are daily updates about progress & mood.
 Should take around 5 minutes.